jennasin/Jenna-Archive/DEPLOYMENT.md

 # This creates a production-ready static site in the `dist` folder
 ```

+**Important:** The project includes a `404.html` file in `client/public/` that handles client-side routing on GitHub Pages.
+This file is automatically included in your build and fixes the common SPA 404 issue when navigating directly to routes.

 For deployment to `https://username.github.io/repo-name/`, build with a base path:

 ```bash